rocketbot-cl/PostgreSQL/README.md

 1. Connect DB
-Connect to PostgreSQL DB
+Connect to PostgreSQL DB.

 2. Execute a query
-Execute query
+Execute a query to interact with the database.

 3. Close Connection
-Close connection to PostgreSQL DB
+Close connection to PostgreSQL DB.

 ----